Child & Youth Services (CYS)

 CYS Services System of Care includes:

-- Sports & Fitness (Ages 3-18 years)- provide opportunities for Children and youth to be engaged in fun physical activities and to develop life-long healthy habits - acquiring the life skills to achieve a balanced lifestyle for mind, body and spirit.
+Sports and Fitness (Ages 3-18 years) - provide opportunities for Children and youth to be engaged in fun physical activities and to develop life-long healthy habits - acquiring the life skills to achieve a balanced lifestyle for mind, body and spirit.
 A variety of traditional and non-traditional sports, games, and activities teach sportsmanship, team building, goal setting, and self-discipline.
 Sports and Fitness programs utilize standardized programs and curriculum from the National Alliance for Youth Sports, 4-H, Boys & Girls Clubs of America, and CHARACTER COUNTS!

 For more information, please visit the CYS Services webpage maintained by the U.S. Army Installation Management Command, IMCOM G-9, Army Family and MWR: